martianbilal/hyperodf/kata-containers/docs/how-to/how-to-set-sandbox-config-kata.md

 For containerd, annotations specified in the pod spec are passed down to Kata starting with version `1.3.0` of containerd.
-Additionally, extra configuration is needed for containerd, by providing `pod_annotations` field and `container_annotations` field in the containerd config file.
-The `pod_annotations` field and `container_annotations` field are two lists of annotations that can be passed down to Kata as OCI annotations.
-They support golang match patterns.
+Additionally, extra configuration is needed for containerd, by providing a `pod_annotations` field in the containerd config file.
+The `pod_annotations` field is a list of annotations that can be passed down to Kata as OCI annotations.
+It supports golang match patterns.
 Since annotations supported by Kata follow the pattern `io.katacontainers.*`, the following configuration would work for passing annotations to Kata from containerd:

 ```
 $ cat /etc/containerd/config